 Interviewers ask these questions to see whether you have the competencies, skills and technical knowledge needed to carry out the job.
 Use the job description as a starting point to see what skills are needed for the job in question.

 The best way of ensuring there is evidence to support your skills is by having your answers follow the STAR model.
 Explaining clearly the Situation, Task, your Actions and the Result will help ensure your experiences are communicated clearly to an interviewer.

 If you have completed an RICS-accredited undergraduate degree you could be asked about specific technical knowledge.
 These may take the form of hypothetical situations designed to assess your specific ability to carry out the work of a property surveyor.
 Use this opportunity to demonstrate your knowledge of how the property industry works, drawing on and using evidence from previous work experience or internships will be extremely useful in this.
-If you need to, you could say you would ask a colleague or refer to an RICS code if you are unsure of the answer.
+If you are unsure of the answer, you could say you would ask a colleague or refer to an RICS code.

 Property graduate interview: strengths-based questions